pyg-team/pytorch_geometric/docs/source/advanced/jit.rst

 TorchScript Support
 ===================

-TorchScript is a way to create serializable and optimizable models from PyTorch code.
+TorchScript is a way to create serializable and optimizable models from :pytorch:`PyTorch` code.
 Any TorchScript program can be saved from a Python process and loaded in a process where there is no Python dependency.
 If you are unfamilar with TorchScript, we recommend to read the official "`Introduction to TorchScript <https://pytorch.org/tutorials/beginner/Intro_to_TorchScript_tutorial.html>`_" tutorial first.

 Converting GNN Models
 ---------------------

-Converting your PyG model to a TorchScript program is straightforward and requires only a few code changes.
+Converting your :pyg:`PyG` model to a TorchScript program is straightforward and requires only a few code changes.

 As always, it is best understood by an example, so let's consider the following model for now: